NeKo: Cross-Modality Post-Recognition Error Correction with Tasks-Guided Mixture-of-Experts Language Model: Introduction

 \section{Introduction}

-Human recognition~\citep{biederman1987recognition, juang2000automatic, kanwisher1996functional} capabilities span multiple modalities, including speech recognition, visual patterns, and extensions to semantic and textual interpretations.
+Human recognition capabilities span multiple modalities, including speech recognition, visual patterns, and extensions to semantic and textual interpretations.
 These faculties, however, are not infallible and often incorporate mis-recognition errors.
 Despite these imperfections, humans efficiently communicate using speech, language, or facial expressions.

 For instance, two non-native speakers~\citep{lev2015comprehending, valaki2004cortical} can often achieve mutual understanding through this imperfect recognition and subsequent interpretative processes, even when the conversation is marred by lexical inaccuracies and subdued accents.
 In other words, humans (as intelligent agents) exhibit a robust capacity for generative understanding~\cite{jiang2020believe, cheng2021problematic} that extends beyond initial recognition results.
 In neuroscience~\cite{zatorre2008neural}, the inferior temporal gyrus and the temporal lobe are not confined to rudimentary perception but are also integral to the post-recognition processes that facilitate semantic understanding of language~\citep{levinson2010time}, speech~\citep{marshall2015deaf}, and visual patterns~\citep{vink2020towards}.
-This form of ``post-recognition correction,'' exemplified by the application of language modeling (LM) to initial recognition outputs, has been introduced to the field for both acoustic (automatic speech recognition, ASR) and visual (optical character recognition, OCR) modalities since the early explorations~\citep{jelinek1976continuous,dixon1975description} of learning algorithms in 1970s.
-The most prevalent approaches to utilizing LMs for post-recognition boosting are predominantly ranking or retrieval-based.
-In these setups, the LM is tasked with ranking and scoring~\citep{ljolje1999efficient} the top $n$-best hypotheses generated by the first-pass recognition system.
-This process often incorporates ``discriminative modeling'' algorithms~\citep{sukkar1996vocabulary, mangu2000finding} and representation embeddings, such as BERT~\citep{salazar2020masked,kenton2019bert}, to minimize the word error rate (WER) during training~\citep{prabhavalkar2018minimum, mangu2000finding}.
+This form of ``post-recognition correction,'' exemplified by the application of language modeling (LM) to initial recognition outputs, has been introduced to the field for both acoustic (automatic speech recognition, ASR) and visual (optical character recognition, OCR) modalities.